jamesesguerra/frontdeskapp/README.md

 python app.py
 ```

-2. Open a second terminal and cd into the `frontdeskapp/client` folder.
+2. Open a second terminal and change directory into the `frontdeskapp/client` folder.

 3. Start the client server
 ```sh